jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 10) What are the 3 types of Linux window managers?

 11) There are 4 major Linux desktop environments in use today: which grouping is correct?
   a.
-KDE, GNOME, CDE, LXDE
+KDE, GNOME, CDE, LXQT
   b.
 KDE, GNOME, E17, GNUSTEP
   c.
-KDE, GNOME, X, LXDE
+KDE, GNOME, X, LXQT
   d.
-KDE, GNOME, Xfce, LXDE
+KDE, GNOME, Xfce, LXQT
 12) What is the name of the windowing toolkit that KDE uses?

 13) What is the name of the windowing toolkit that GNOME uses?